Financial-Times/origami/README.md

 * `src`: String.
 Either a _url_ from which HTML to populate the overlay can be loaded, or a querySelector string identifying an element from which the textContent should be extracted.
 * `html`: String or HTMLElement.
 Raw HTML (cannot be set declaratively)
 * `trigger`: String or HTMLElement. querySelector expression or HTMLElement.
 When there's a trigger set, a click event handler will be added to it that will open or close the overlay accordingly. (cannot be set declaratively)
+* `zindex`: String.
+Value of the CSS z-index property of the overlay. _Default set via CSS_: '10'

 The only option that must be set is either `src` or `html`.
 The `html` option can't be set as a `data-` attribute, and if you set both, the `html` one will override `src`.